MediaComem/comem-archidep/ex/docker-compose-todolist.md

 That leaves only the creation of the database structure.
-This cannot simply be done by setting an environment variable, since this part is not generic: it is completely dependent on the specific application you are deploying.
+This cannot simply be done by setting an environment variable, since this part is not generic: it is completely dependent on the specific application you are deploying, in this case the PHP todolist.

 So you need to run the second part of the `todolist.sql` script in the context of the MySQL database server running in the container.
 How?

-Read the **Initializing a fresh instance** section of the MySQL Docker image's documentation.
-It explains that any script you place in the `/docker-entrypoint-initdb.d` directory of the container will be executed when the MySQL database server is initialized the first time the container starts.
+Read the **"Initializing a fresh instance"** section of the [MySQL Docker image's documentation][mysql-docker-image].
+It explains that any SQL script you place in the `/docker-entrypoint-initdb.d` directory of the container will be executed when the MySQL database server is initialized the first time the container starts.

 This means that you simply have to put the `todolist.sql` script in this directory, and it will be magically run for you!